Susan Berman: Murder

 Berman claimed to have acted as a media spokesperson for Durst, and is believed to have facilitated his public alibi.
 In 1982, she provided the case with a deposition, a copy of which Durst faxed to investigators after her murder.
-Berman had remained Durst's friend and received two $25,000 checks totaling $50,000 from him in the months before her death; she had last written to Durst on November 5, 2000, expressing hope that her financial entreaties would not ruin their friendship.
+Berman had remained Durst's friend and received two $25,000 checks from him in the months before her death; she had last written to Durst on November 5, 2000, expressing hope that her financial entreaties would not ruin their friendship.
 Earlier in 2000, the New York State Police, at the request of then-Westchester County District Attorney Jeanine Pirro, had reopened an investigation into Kathleen's disappearance, and was urged by the missing woman's friends, without apparent success, to contact Berman for an interview.
 Berman was killed weeks after the reopened investigation was publicized.

 Durst's 2015 arrest warrant mentioned a previously undisclosed typewritten letter, mailed from New York on January 9, 2001, to a West Los Angeles police station, titled, "Possible motive for Susan Berman murder."
 The letter said Berman suspected Durst had been involved in his wife's disappearance, and specified that Durst was planning to visit her in late December.

-Scott, Berman's biographer, predicted to Page Six that Durst would be found guilty.
-"The evidence is clear.
-I don’t see how he can get out of this one,” she said.
 On September 17, 2021, Durst was convicted of Berman's murder and, several weeks later, was sentenced to life in prison.
 Four months after the conviction, he died in prison.